 We will pass the Wang River via the historic Rachadepisek Bridge on our way to the “Forestry Quarter”.
 Our first stop though will be at Wat Pong Sanuk, a beautifully restored temple, that earned an award from UNESCO.
 Well done!
 Next stop is the quaint Horse Cart Society of Lampang.
 Here the repair the famous horse carts of Lampang.
 It is a fascinating little place.

 The famous Louis House

 We continue to the “Louis House” (Baan Louis).
 It is the former office of the Louis T.Leonowens Company that was involved in teak logging a hundred years ago.
 Next stop is Ban Sao Nak, a unique historic teak wooden residence that once belonged to Burmese teak trader.
 The house is now a museum and very much worth visiting.
-Final stop is Wat Phra Kaew Don Tao, another fantastic temple.
+The final stop is Wat Phra Kaew Don Tao, another fantastic temple.
 Here we say goodbye to our horse cart drivers.

 Our minivan will bring us back to Chiang Mai, where we will drop you off at your hotel.
 Along the way, we will stop briefly at the Mae Tha “Jungle Market”.
 There are some unusual and interesting products for sale here.
 It is the last stop of your Discover Lampang tour.